andortizg/BaDCaT/UNAPI/Readme.md

 - Passive TCP not yet implemented.
 FTP based on passive connections is not working.
 - ICMP not yet implemented.
 PING command is not working.
-- ROM loading from BaDCaT does not work with the UNAPI firmware
+- Experimental functionality of ROM loading from BaDCaT does not work with the UNAPI firmware

 # Update procedure